CLARIAH/clariah-plus/docs/requirements/software-requirements.md

    major CVS platforms provide for this.
 Alternatively you can use a ``NEWS`` or a ``CHANGELOG`` file.

+### 5. The software *MUST* separate code from configuration.

+Configuration values (such as database connection strings, API URLs or secrets) *MUST* be parameterized;
+they *MUST NOT* be hard-coded in the application source.

+The software *MUST* read these configuration values from [environment variables](https://12factor.net/config), a language- and OS-agnostic standard.

+This is a corollary of [Infrastructure Requirement 4](infrastructure-requirements.md).

-### 5. Each release of the software *SHOULD* be installable through a proper package manager
+### 6. Each release of the software *SHOULD* be installable through a proper package manager

 When the software fits in a certain language ecosystem or targets a very specific distribution/OS, it *MUST* be packaged in a package manager